-Cheniere's application cites the jobs its export plans may create, but does not consider those that will be lost or those that may never be created in the first place due to higher natural gas prices.
-When evaluating whether Cheniere's export application is inconsistent with the public interest, the DOE/FE must ask not only "what will we gain from LNG exports," but also "what will we give up."
-A U.S. manufacturing renaissance that promises greater economic growth and job creation with positive effects rippling throughout the economy hangs in the balance.
-Right now, industry is poised to invest billions of dollars in new natural gas intensive facilities in the United States premised on the continuation of low, non-volatile domestic natural gas prices.
-For example, Sasol North America, Inc. is currently considering investing in the first gas-to-liquids plant in United States, an innovative technology for producing diesel and other liquid fuels without oil, and U.S. natural gas prices are a primary consideration regarding whether the investment will go forward.32
+Golden Pass's application claims that its export plans will create jobs, but it does not consider those jobs that will be lost or those that may never be created in the first place due to higher and more volatile natural gas prices.
+For example, Sasol North America, Inc. is currently considering investing in the first gas-to-liquids plant in United States, an innovative technology for producing diesel and other liquid fuels without oil, and U.S. natural gas prices are a primary consideration regarding whether the investment will go forward.
+Last year, in his State of the Union Address, President Obama spoke of "an America that attracts a new generation of high-